 Is Joseph Conrad a Polish writer?

 The question has been lengthily debated by literary specialists throughout the years.
-The reminiscences of Poland in the life and the literary choices of Joseph Conrad is, nonetheless, undoubted: the Polish references are tenuous, but present.
-The writer’s pen-name itself can be read as a Polish memorabilia: the name ‘Conrad’ has had a long history in Polish literature.
+The reminiscences of Poland in Conrad’s life and literary choices is, nonetheless, unquestioned: the Polish references are tenuous, but present.
+The writer’s pen-name itself can be read as a Polish memorabilia, with the name “Conrad” having a long history in Polish literature.

 Conrad’s subtle link to his native country

-By choosing this pseudonym, Conrad references to his own true name (Józef Teodor Konrad Korzeniowski) as well as Polish literature.
+By choosing this pseudonym, Conrad references his own birth name (Józef Teodor Konrad Korzeniowski) as well as famous characters in Polish literature.
 Even more symbolically, all the main fictional characters linked to this name carry and embody the idea of Polish freedom and independence.

 The influence of Poland is also noticeable in Joseph Conrad’s works.
-In Under Western Eyes, the writer portrays a negative image of Russia that reminds the reader of the revolt against the Russian Empire expressed by a lot of 19th century Polish writers, from Mickiewicz to Wyspiański.
-This novel tells the story of Kyrilo Razumov, a Russian spy.
-Falling in love with Natalia, the sister of Haldin, a revolutionary he betrayed, he will admit his treason to Haldin’s fellows.
+In Under Western Eyes, the writer’s negative depiction of Russia reminds the reader of the revolt against the Russian Empire expressed by numerous 19th century Polish writers, from Mickiewicz to Wyspianski.

 Jessie Conrad, the writer’s wife, declared that while writing Under Western Eyes, Conrad, in his delirium, had conversations with the characters… in Polish.
 Under Western Eyes seems to have acted for Conrad as a return to his own childhood, native country and national roots; even if the novel takes place in Russia, the author experienced his writing like a tribute to Poland.